-For Longborough Festival Opera he has conducted A Midsummer Night’s Dream, Jenufa, Katya Kabanová, The Cunning Little Vixen, Tosca, La bohème, Falstaff, Madama Butterfly, The Marriage of Figaro, Don Giovanni, The Barber of Seville, Albert Herring and Eugene Onegin.
+For Longborough Festival Opera he has conducted A Midsummer Night’s Dream, Jenufa, Katya Kabanová, The Cunning Little Vixen, Tosca, La bohème, Falstaff, Madama Butterfly, The Marriage of Figaro, Don Giovanni, Rigoletto, La Traviata, The Barber of Seville, Albert Herring and Eugene Onegin.
 He has conducted regularly at West Green House Opera since 2000 where recent productions include Ariadne auf Naxos, The Marriage of Figaro, The Tales of Hoffmann, Die Fledermaus, Falstaff, Lehar’s The Merry Widow, Puccini’s Gianni Schicchi and Stephen Sondheim’s A Little Night Music.
 He recently conducted two performances of Handel’s Semele for Mid Wales Opera and is currently engaged in their new production of The Magic Flute.
 Plans include Un ballo in maschera for West Green House Opera in July 2017.
 In addition to conducting Jonathan has created some twenty reduced orchestrations of operas that are now performed widely across Europe, Asia, the USA and Canada.

 Vividly portrayed under Richard Studer’s direction”